 In the case of non-philosophical questions, even if the answer is unknown, the means for discovering the answer is known, or accepted, by most people.
 Thus questions of empirical fact can be answered by observation.
 Other questions can be answered deductively, by referring to established rules; this is the case, for example, with mathematics, grammar and formal logic.
-For example, even if we do not know the solution to a particularly difficult mathematical problem, we do know the rules and techniques that would have to be employed to find the answer.
+For example, even if we do not know the solution to a particularly difficult mathematical problem, we do know the rules and techniques that should lead us to the answer.

-According to Berlin, philosophy concerns itself with questions such that not only are the answers not known, but neither are the means for arriving at an answer, or the standards of judgement by which to evaluate whether a suggested answer is plausible or implausible.
+According to Berlin, philosophy concerns itself with questions of a special, distinctive character.
+To such questions not only are the answers not known, but neither are the means for arriving at answers, or the standards of judgement by which to evaluate whether a suggested answer is plausible or implausible.
 Thus the questions ‘How long does it take to drive from x to y?’ or ‘What is the cube root of 729?’ are not philosophical; while ‘What is time?’ or ‘What is a number?’ are.
 ‘What is the purpose of human life?’ or ‘Are all men brothers?’ are philosophical questions, while ‘Do most of such-and-such a group of men think of one another as brothers?’ or ‘What did Luther believe was the purpose of life?’ are not.

-Berlin related this view to Kant's distinction between matters of fact and those structures or categories in terms of which we make sense of facts.
-Philosophy, being concerned with questions that arise from people's attempts to make sense of their experiences, involves consideration of the concepts and categories through which experience is perceived, organised and explained.
+Berlin related this view to Kant’s distinction between matters of fact and those conceptual structures or categories in terms of which we make sense of facts.
+Philosophy, being concerned with questions that arise from our attempts to make sense of our experiences, involves consideration of the concepts and categories through which experience is perceived, organised and explained.

 While Kant saw these organising categories as fixed and universal, Berlin believed that at least some of them are varying, transient or malleable.
 Not all categories are wholly prior to, or independent of, experience.
 Rather, the ideas through which we make sense of the world are closely tied up with our experiences: they shape those experiences, and are shaped by them, and as experience varies from one time and place to another, so do basic concepts.
 Recognition of these basic categories of human experience differs both from the acquisition of empirical information and from deductive reasoning, for the categories are logically prior to both.

-Berlin insisted on the social usefulness of philosophy, however indirect and unobtrusive.
+Berlin insisted on philosophy’s social usefulness, however indirect and unobtrusive.
 By bringing to light often subconscious presuppositions and models, and scrutinising their validity, philosophy identifies errors and confusions that lead to misunderstanding, distort experience, and thus do real harm.
 Because philosophy calls commonly accepted assumptions into question, it is inherently subversive, opposed to all orthodoxy, and often troubling; but this is inseparable from what makes philosophy valuable, and indeed indispensable, as well as liberating.
-Philosophy's goal, Berlin concluded, was ‘to assist men to understand themselves and thus operate in the open, and not wildly, in the dark’ (1978b, 11).
+Philosophy’s goal, Berlin concluded, was ‘to assist men to understand themselves and thus operate in the open, and not wildly, in the dark’ (1978b, 11).

 Perhaps the most important work Berlin did in ‘pure’ philosophy, in the light of his most significant later ideas, concerned ‘logical translation’.
 In his essay of that title (reprinted in 1978b), Berlin criticised the assumption that all statements, to be genuine and meaningful, or to claim correctness, must be capable of being translated into a single, ‘good’ type of proposition, and asserted that the ideal of a single proper type of proposition was illusory and misleading.
 He identified two different and opposed approaches based on this erroneous assumption.
 One was the ‘deflationary’ approach, which sought to assimilate all propositions to one true type.
 Thus phenomenalism sought to reduce all statements to statements about immediately perceived sense-data.
 The other was the ‘inflationary’ approach, which posited entities corresponding to all statements, thus ‘creating’ or asserting the existence of things that (Berlin believed) didn’t exist at all.
 Both of these errors rested on the demand for the ‘forcible assimilation’ of all propositions to a single type.
 Berlin suggested that this demand was based, not on a true perception of reality, but rather on the psychological need for certainty, as well as what he termed the ‘Ionian Fallacy’, the assumption that everything is made out of, or can be reduced to or understood in terms of, one and the same substance or type.